Braves vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 88 hits with 20 doubles, two triples, two home runs, 38 walks and 25 RBI.
-He's also stolen 12 bases.
+- Steven Kwan has put up 90 hits with 20 doubles, two triples, two home runs and 38 walks.
+He has driven in 26 runs with 13 stolen bases.

-- Kwan has picked up at least one hit in four games in a row.
-In his last five games he is batting .364 with two doubles and three walks.
+- Kwan has picked up a hit in five games in a row.
+During his last five outings he is batting .417 with two doubles, two walks and an RBI.

 Kwan Recent Games